Section 127.16 | Purchasing by competitive selection.

 (3) For the purposes of the threshold of division (B)(1) of this section only, leases of real estate.

-(F) As used in this section, "competitive selection," "purchase," "supplies," and "services" have the same meanings as in section 125.01 of the Revised Code.
+(G) As used in this section, "competitive selection," "direct purchasing authority," "purchase," "supplies," and "services" have the same meanings as in section 125.01 of the Revised Code.

 Available Versions of this Section